Collapse zone

-A collapse zone is an area around a structure, usually a burning structure, that may suffer structural collapse.
+A collapse zone is the dangerous area around a structure (usually a burning structure) that is in danger of structural collapse.
 A collapse zone affects firefighters working on the exterior of a structure.

 Signs of structural failure

 The first indicator of possible structural failure is the type of wall.
 The material of the wall may provide clues, as well as the structural significance.
 A free-standing wall has a higher collapse risk than a non-bearing wall.